MLB Monday scores, highlights, updates, news: Slammin' Astros stay hot

 That was the Astros' third grand slam of the month, tying a team record for slams in a month -- and it's only May 15.
 Every other team has combined for just four grand slams this month, too, so it's quite the surge.

 They would tack on a few more runs, including on a Jose Altuve solo shot, and cruise to victory.
 That's not surprising for them to win.
 That's what they do.
+They are now 15 games over .500 for the first time since 2005.

 Braves end Blue Jays' streak